sebibi07/bookly/README.md

 ## Evals

-Deflection rate is a vanity metric if the contained conversations were bad ones.
+I curated initial set up of test conversations to evaluate the harness.
-These assert the properties that survive a model swap.
+After a model swap we can test if performance degrades.

 Run them with `./run.sh evals` / `wire` / `smoke`, or under Docker with `docker compose run --rm app python -m evals.run`.
-The first two run on every push — see [`.github/workflows/ci.yml`](.github/workflows/ci.yml); they need no API key, which is the point.
+The first two run on every push — see [`.github/workflows/ci.yml`](.github/workflows/ci.yml); they need no API key.

 [`evals/cases.yaml`](evals/cases.yaml) scripts whole conversations and asserts on the trace — including `tools_not_exposed`, which checks a tool was never